adventuregamestudio/ags-manual-source/Dialog.md

 StopDialog ()
 ```

-This command stop the current dialog, if any is running.
+This command stops the current dialog, if any is running.
 But it's effect is not immediate.
 - If called in dialog script, or in normal script function being called from a dialog script, then the dialog will stop after current option's script completes.
 - If called in "dialog_request" function, then the dialog will stop right after "dialog_request" function finishes.
 - If called from regular script while the dialog options are being displayed (i.e. from "repeatedly_execute_always"), then the dialog will stop after the game finishes updating.